Fashionable goodies of the last festivals are available HERE

 What does MixedAbilites mean?

 The MixedAbilites workshops engage in inclusive dance (dance for people with and without disabilities).
 People with disabilities are also welcome in many of the regular workshops.
 If you are not sure about your participation, our team at the Workshop Office is happy to give you advice.
-All Open Level MixedAbilities workshops are offered on a pay-as-you-wish-principle – "you pay what you can or consider to be fair".
-The payment is made exclusively in person at the ImPulsTanz Workshop Office.
+All Open Level MixedAbilities workshops are offered on a pay as you wish principle – "you pay what you can or consider to be fair".
+Detailed information will follow with the release of the workshop programme on 15th April.

 What does Shake the Break stand for?

-Shake the Break includes all workshops for children and teenagers, all of which take place at Dschungel Wien and are aimed at specific age groups.
+Shake the Break includes all workshops for children and teenagers, all of which take place at Dschungel Wien and are aimed for this specific age group.

 Contrary to the workshops, which are open to all levels, research projects address only advanced and professional dancers and choreographers.
-The research may consist of individual coaching, group experiments or in-depth improvisation experiences stimulated by the project head, it may be a merely process-oriented period or also one leading up to a public presentation, its main intention always is to provide a platform for professional meetings and swaps in the field of contemporary dance and performance.
-All further information can be found here.
+The research may consist of individual coaching, group experiments or in-depth improvisation experiences stimulated by the project teacher, it may be a merely process-oriented period or also one leading up to a public presentation, its main intention always is to provide a platform for professional meetings and swaps in the field of contemporary dance and performance.
+There is a application process to pass in order to be able to take part in a research project.
+Participants will be selected by the teacher.
+All further information can be found online as of 15th April.

 How much does the participation in research projects cost and how can I apply?

-As of now you can start applying for research projects.
-All information about fees and the application can be found here.
+As of 15th April 2020, you can start applying for research projects.
+All information about fees and the application process will be available on our website.

 Is there reasonable priced housing?

-The ImPulsTanz Housinglist is a list of private accommodation available in Vienna during the festival.
-The list will be available by end of April and updated on a daily basis depending on the information we receive from accommodation providers.
+The ImPulsTanz housing list is a list of private accommodation available in Vienna during the festival.
+The list will be available by the end of April and updated on a regular basis depending on the information we receive from accommodation providers.
 ImPulsTanz is not liable for any incorrect or inaccurate information on this list.
 We only list offers we receive from people calling in.
 Usually the prices for housing are around 25 euro a night.
-Click here to get to the Housinglist.